spagnuolocarmine/distributedsystems-unisa/README.md

 ## Homework Evaluation Criteria

-Homeworks are evaluated on a range of 30 total points.
+Homework are evaluated on a range of 30 total points.
 The final score is diveded in four level:

 - **A** [30-28]
 - **B** [27-25]